 Netflix executives also have to look at the viewership of the series and analyze it with the cost of production.
 According to a report, Fincher confirmed that Mindhunter season 3 won’t happen in the near future.
 He makes an association between the viewership and the cost of production, stating “on some level, you have to be realistic – dollars have to equal eyeballs.”

 One of the leads, Holt McCallany, who plays Special Agent Bill Tench, is optimistic about the show’s future.
 He told Pop Culture that he is not only hopeful of a third season, but of two more on top of that.

 “We are hopeful that we will get to do the whole five seasons because the audience seems to have really responded to the show, people really like the show,” he said.

 With regard to Netflix putting the show on hold indefinitely, a representative for Netflix told Thrillist, “[Fincher] may revisit Mindhunter again in the future, but in the meantime felt it wasn’t fair to the actors to hold them from seeking other work while he was exploring new work of his own.”

-Cinematographer Erik Messerschmidt, who worked on much of Mindhunter and collaborated with Fincher again on movie name Mank, did admit to Thrillist in June that he doesn’t know what’s going on with the series but would like to see it continue.
+Cinematographer Erik Messerschmidt, who worked on much of Mindhunter and collaborated with Fincher again on movie name Mank, did admit to Thrillist in June 2020 that he doesn’t know what’s going on with the series but would like to see it continue.
 He said, “I’ve heard things are on hold for a little bit.
 We’ll see.
 Who knows?
-But it would be an honor to go back.”
+But it would be an honour to go back.”

 When Will Mindhunter Season 3 Premiere?